kevinashworth/gym/README.md

+# Welcome to your Expo app 👋

+This is an [Expo](https://expo.dev) project

 # GYM

 ## Notes to self

+These notes are a little sloppy, a WIP, not a introduction to the codebase

 ### Do not use

-Tamagui
+- Tamagui
-easy-peasy
+- easy-peasy
-Local state as a copy of server state
+- Local state as a copy of server state

 ### Do use

+- Typescript
-Typescript, zod
+- zod
-zustand for local state
+- zustand for local state
-TanStack Query for server state
+- TanStack Query for server state
-TanStack Query with ky, and sometimes just ky, for network requests
+- TanStack Query with ky, and sometimes just ky, for network requests

-## Bugs, Fixes
+### Bugs, Fixes

-collect-account not shown anymore, only verify-account
+- collect-account not shown anymore, only verify-account

-Location permission stuff needs better verbiage
+- Location permission stuff needs better verbiage

 ### Not built yet

-Location screen:
+Location screen:\

-- Modal to show a single image in large view
+Modal to show a single image in large view\
-- Use a location's `is_favorite` 1) instead of `favorites` or 2) to improve favorites performance
+Use a location's `is_favorite` 1) instead of `favorites` or 2) to improve favorites performance

-Settings:
+Settings:\

-- Invite Friends
+Invite Friends

 For UX, add a message when the user has reached the end of the Search list.
 Also, for dev, why does pageInfo not show up below the search results all the time?